Are you familiar with CPD? What are the types, objectives, and benefits of CPD to building surveying? Let’s find out below.

 Presentations and Papers

 The preparation and presentation of materials used for seminars, courses, etc., may contribute towards advancing engineering-related competencies.
-Such papers teach and improve surveyors, and in the long run, they help them build strong relationships with their clients.
+Such papers teach and improve land surveyors, and in the long run, they help them build strong relationships with their clients.

 An individual is free to select whichever type best adheres to their profession.